The Bankrate promise

 Installing safety features like storm-proof windows and doors, wind-rated garage door, home security system, automatic sprinklers and an impact-resistant roof may lower your homeowners insurance premium.

-Though insurance score modeling is proprietary to home insurers generally, paying your bills on time and avoiding collections and bankruptcies will increase your insurance score and lower your homeowners premium.
+Though insurance score modeling is proprietary to home insurers generally, paying your bills on time and avoiding collections and bankruptcies will help increase your insurance score and lower your homeowners premium.

 Unless you live in the following states, expect your credit-based insurance score to be a rating factor for your homeowners insurance premiums: